Top 20 Least & Most Landlord-Friendly States

 What Makes a State Landlord Friendly?

-Top 10 Most Landlord-Friendly States in 2025
+Top 10 Most Landlord-Friendly States

 In cases of lease termination without cause, all states in the U.S. require you to give sufficient notice (usually 30 days or more) to the tenant.
 Understanding and complying with these landlord-tenant laws is essential for successful and profitable rental property investment.